datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop3.md

 ### 1.4 Data-Driven Vibration

 The final step is to control the vibration based on data.
-In this example, we will nudge the wheelchair users when they reach their recommended number of wheel rotation.
+In this example, we will nudge the wheelchair users when they reach their recommended number of wheel rotations.

-To do this, we can start from the last example of workshop 2, which subscribe to orientation and rotation GATT services from the wheel and send the data to the DCD Hub.
+To do this, we can start from the last example of workshop 2, which subscribes to orientation and rotation GATT services from the wheel and sends the data to the DCD Hub.
-We remove the subscription to orientation, not necessary in this case.
-We modify the handler of rotation data so that we check whether we need to nudge or not.
+We remove the subscription to orientation, which is not necessary in this case.
+We modify the handler of rotation data so that we check whether we need to nudge the wheelchair user or not.

 You can find a complete example in
 <a href="https://github.com/datacentricdesign/wheelchair-design-platform/blob/master/examples/actuators/examples/actuators/vibrate_rotation_excess.py" target="_blank">examples/actuators/vibrate_rotation_excess.py</a>